What Is The Difference Between Hypertrichosis And Hirsutism

 Additionally, hirsutism can be caused by a variety of factors, including genetics, some medications, and hormonal imbalances.
 While hypertrichosis is not caused by any of these factors, it can be treated with laser hair removal.
 Ultimately, both of these conditions can have a profound impact on a person’s life, and it is important to understand the differences between them in order to seek the most effective treatment.

-ALSO READ: Relationship Between Science And Technology
+ALSO READ: What Is The Relationship Between Mass And Force

 Symptoms of hypertrichosis and hirsutism